Important message about renting vs purchasing :

 We recommend renting an instrument first, not purchasing.
 If you are looking to purchase an instrument be very very careful.
-We always recommend going through a local store because you will be supported in case something goes wrong with it.
+We always recommend going through a local store to purchase because you will be supported in case something goes wrong with it.
 Many advertised new instruments online look like a great deal but in most cases they are not.
 As the old saying goes, “you get what you pay for”.
 A lot of these instruments are junk and will fall apart within a year.
 For example, a quality student model trumpet usually runs $800-1,200.
 When you see a “new” trumpet online advertised for $150-300, it’s junk.

 Other stores in the area:

 Tigard Music 11579 SW Pacific Hwy Tigard 503-620-2844

 Beaverton Music 12630 SW 1st st. Beaverton 503-643-5431